tsackton/taelgar/Gazetteer/Greater Sembara/Sembara/Heartlands/Dock Workers Great and Honorable Charitable Home for the Lost and Wretched.md

 >[!info]+ Information
 > An  orphanage in [[Embry]], [[Sembara]], the [[Western Green Sea Region]]

-An orphanage and workhouse in [[Embry]], known for rough conditions.
+An orphanage and workhouse in [[Embry]], known for rough conditions and hard work unloading bales of wool at the Embry docks.